jilljenn/andrewcharlesjones.github.io/_posts/2021-04-13-natural-gradients.md

 $$\DeclareMathOperator*{\argmin}{arg\,min}$$

-THe natural gradient is a generalization of a typical gradient that accounts for the curvature of the function.
+The natural gradient is a generalization of a typical gradient that accounts for the curvature of the function.
 When applied to an optimization problem in the form of a variant of gradient descent, it can greatly improve the convergence speed.

 ## Gradient descent